danielemoraschi/maplace.js/README.md

 # Maplace.js
-Helps you to embed Google Maps into your website, quickly create markers and controls for the locations on map.
+Helps you to embed Google Maps into your website, quickly create markers and controls menu for the locations on map.

 ## Demo